-Prerequisite(s): CJ 101 or CJ 105.
+Prerequisite(s): CJ 100

 CJ 205 - Theory and Practice of Punishment

 An overview of the philosophical and theoretical assumptions behind various approaches to punishment.
 The course will also examine the historical development and content of various correctional programs.
 (Formerly CJ 201)